Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Introduction

 The paper is organized as follows.
-In section \ref{UQ_section}, we briefly recall standard techniques for deriving a closed-form approximation of a random variable from a finite set of samples.
-Section \ref{representation_section} is devoted to a short discussion of different representation formats of functions in high-dimensional spaces.
-The proposed solution method is introduced and discussed in section \ref{methodology_section} along with a simple motivating example.
-An algorithm is proposed and numerical results are provided, demonstrating its effectiveness.
+The representation of a random quantity is central to the methodology discussed in this paper.
+Standard techniques for deriving a closed-form approximation of a random variable from a finite set of samples are briefly recalled in section \ref{UQ_section}.
+Similarly, different representation formats of functions in high-dimensional spaces are subsequently heavily used in the paper and a short discussion is given in section \ref{representation_section}.
+The proposed solution method is introduced and discussed in section \ref{methodology_section} and an algorithm is given.
 Scalability of the proposed approach together with its robustness w.r.t. noise in the data is also discussed.
 In section \ref{Sec_results}, the present methodology is illustrated on a stochastic diffusion equation involving up to 100 dimensions and on the space-dependent solution of the Shallow Water Equations with random parameters.
 Accuracy, robustness and scalability of the proposed approach are shown.
 Concluding remarks close the paper in section \ref{Conclusion_section}.